WAGO/pfc-modbus-server/README.md

 <img src="https://www.wago.com/media/images/hf1/hfe/10220570279966.jpg" alt="750-362" height="175" align="middle">

-Onboard operating switch: START = modbusslave is running : STOP modbusslave is stopped.
+Onboard operating switch: START = modbusserver is running : STOP modbusserver is stopped.

 > If the kbus would not init: => stop container => activate runtime => deactivate runtime => start container
 (This inits the kbus via runtime thread, watch kbus led: must be green)

-## How to test pfc-modbus-slave container.
+## How to test pfc-modbus-server container.
 Any Modbus client can be used for testing see (e.g https://www.modbustools.com/download.html)